 Standard Bank have restated the historical Index so that it is consistent with their original rules.
-The corrected Index performance is shown on page one and the commentary above has been updated to reflect the restatement.
+The corrected Index performance as shown on page one has been updated to reflect the restatement.
 We are in the process of investigating the impact on the Fund's investors and any corrective action required.
 We will communicate the details to all impacted investors.